 In the rare event that sections become un-runnable we will switch the location of the trip to a comparable section of whitewater.
 Earlier summer months tend to be in the 70s to 80s with occasional and often refreshing rain showers and later summer months can reach into the high 90s and are typically drier months.

 Do I have to know how to swim

-We offer trips to suit every individuals needs.
-Swimming is not a necessary requirement, though there is always a chance a participant can come out their raft at any time.
-For this reason we ask that you inform us while making your reservation if you are a non swimmer.
+Swimming is recommended but is not a necessary requirement.
+You should know that there is always a chance that a participant could fall out of their raft.
+For this reason, we ask that you inform us while making your reservation if you are a non-swimmer.
 During high water levels through the Royal Gorge it is recommended that you have swimming experience to be able to aid in your own rescue should you come out of your raft unexpectedly.

-Royal Gorge Rafting provides additional assistance for our guests in the form of kayak support.<(INSERT LINK) We were the first company to offer this service on the Arkansas River and remain at the forefront of finding new ways to make your rafting trip a safe and enjoyable adventure.
+Royal Gorge Rafting provides additional assistance for our guests in the form of kayak support.
+We were the first company to offer this service on the Arkansas River and remain at the forefront of finding new ways to make your rafting trip a safe and enjoyable adventure.

 Do I need experience